TruebitProtocol/truebit-eth/README.md

 ```bash
 bash /mainnet.sh
 ```
 After running the startup script, the [Clef](https://geth.ethereum.org/docs/clef/tutorial) account management tool should pop up at the bottom of a split `tmux` screen with Geth waiting to start above.
-After you enter the master seed password for your accounts, your Geth node should start to synchronize with the blockchain.
+After you enter the master seed password for your accounts, use Ctrl+b+<KEYBOARD_ARROW> to navigate through the different windows within the terminal, and accept terms and condicionts of the clients to start syncing with the blockchain.
+After the Ethereum Merge the node clients were splitted into two different parts that must coexist (consensus and execution clients), thats why after running goerli or mainnet shell script it appears 2 different node client windows.

 Once your Geth node is fully synchronized, you may enhance IPFS connectivity by running the last four lines in `/goerli.sh` (sans comment symbol `#`) or by running the [equivalent](#Faster-IPFS-uploads-and-downloads) commands in Truebit OS.
 [Open](#Open-terminal-window) a new Docker terminal and type `cat /goerli.sh` to view the file contents, cut and paste to your command line, and `cat /ipfs-connect.log` for connection results.
 Alternatively, you can [configure](#Client-configuration) Truebit OS to synchronize with an external IPFS node rather than running one in Docker.